ebi-ait/hca-ebi-dev-team/docs/operations_tasks/Ingest-Release-SOP.md

     - Consult with [these docs](https://github.com/ebi-ait/ingest-kube-deployment) for further information on setting up `kubectl`

 ### Manually deploying without GitLab
 You can manually deploy using the `ingest-kube-deployment` repo if GitLab is down and the deployment is urgent.
+This should only be done in an emergency and GitLab should be fixed preferentially.

-**Deploying manually will disable all of the GitLab tracking features so that the Operations > Environments page is no longer functional**
+**Deploying manually will disable all of the GitLab tracking features so that the Operations > Environments page is no longer functional.
+A subsequent deployment via GitLab will return things to the normal state.**

 1. Tag the commit you want to deploy with the [git release tool](https://github.com/rdgoite/hca-developer-tools/blob/master/gitconfig).
     - [quay.io](quay.io) will automatically build tagged commits